 top of page

-The photographic subject is one of the two core elements that are vital to either a single photograph or a body of photographic work.
-The other one is the composition of the frame, something that we are going to discuss here.
-Choosing a photographic subject is an important part of your path as a photographer, as it is something that will follow you for quite some time, provided you want to create a significant body of work.
+Subject in photography is one of the two core elements that are vital to either a single photograph or a body of photographic work.
+The other one is the composition of the frame, something that we are going to discuss in the article: composition in photography.
+Choosing a subject in your photography is an important part of your path as a photographer, as it is something that will follow you for quite some time, provided you want to create a significant body of work.

-You always of course have the option to change your subject, and at times that might even be useful, to come up with something that resonates with you.
-Understand that the subject tells something about yourself as a person, the matters that catch your eye and attention and the ideas and notions you want to convey and communicate to the world, using photography as the means of that communication.
+Of course, you always have the option to change your subject, and at times that might even be useful, to come up with something that resonates with you.
+Understand that the subject of your photos says something about you as a person.
+That is the subjects that catch your eye and attention and the ideas and notions you want to communicate to the world, using photography as the means of that communication.

 When people start their path in photography, they sometimes expect that they will be inspired by an arbitrary external factor and come up with an idea about a new photographic project.
 In my belief, that never does the trick.